Windarra Nickel Mine

-Windarra Nickel Project or Windarra Nickel Mine was a surface and underground nickel mine near Laverton, Western Australia.
-The deposit was discovered in 1969, and the mine opened in 1974, operated by WMC Resources, which was taken over by BHP in 2005.
-Prior to this, in 1991, WMC ceased mining Windarra and BHP sold the asset soon after the acquisition of WMC.
+The Windarra Nickel Mine was a surface and underground nickel mine near Laverton, Western Australia.
+The deposit was discovered in 1969 with the mine opened in 1974 by WMC Resources.
+Mining ceased in 1991.

 Mining was carried out at two locations, South Windarra, 16 km west of Laverton, and Mount Windarra, 22 km north-west of Laverton.
 The process plant for the ore was located at Mount Windarra but has since been dismantled.